rwdevlead/terraform-codespaces/labs/lab_08_create_mulitple_resources_with_count/GITHUB/github.md

 terraform apply
 ```

-Notice how Terraform plans to destroy one repository, maintaining only the number specified in the count.
+Notice how Terraform plans to destroy one repository, maintaining only the number specified in the `count`.

-### 6. Refactor Branch Protection Using Count
+### 6. Refactor Branch Protection Using `Count`

-Next, replace the individual branch protection resources with a count-based approach:
+Next, replace the individual branch protection resources with a count-based approach - add the following block to `main.tf`:

 ```hcl
 # Refactored Branch Protection resources using count